Signed in as:

 (plural truths | tro͞oT͟Hz, tro͞oTHs | ) the quality or state of being true: he had to accept the truth of her accusation. • (also the truth) that which is true or in accordance with fact or reality: tell me the truth | she found out the truth about him. • a fact or belief that is accepted as true: the emergence of scientific truths.

-Copyright © 2024 Center for Harmonic Balance - All Rights Reserved.
+Copyright © 2024 Stash Barski - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.